clouby/poe-api/README.md

 # 🟣 Poe API

-This is a service that provide you subliminal words about poetry powered by 📝.
+This is a service that provide subliminal words about poetry powered by 📝.

 Things you may want to cover: